Skip to main content

 3. Pay the SEVP I-901 fee

-If you choose to travel, it is important you keep the following in mind:
+If a student chooses to travel to regain status, it is important they keep the following in mind:

 Option 2: Apply for F-1 Visa Status Reinstatement through USCIS